 The Weekend Madrassa tuition fees are £240 per student per year.
 This sum is payable in 3 instalments.

 *A 10% discount is applied for students who have a sibling that studies at Afrah Al Batul.
 A 15% discount is applied for students who have 2 or more siblings.

 The Weekend Madrassa runs in line with the school calendar, with a total of 39 teaching weeks.

 Whilst there is no set uniform for the Weekend Madrassa, students are expected to wear appropriate clothing.

 Students are provided with snacks and refreshments at break times between classes.

-Classes take place at Charter Hall.
+Classes take place at the new venue at 74 Willows Lane, BB5 0RT.
 Male and female students are segregated via dividers and enter via separate entrances.
 Girls are taught Tajweed by a female teacher.

 Should you have any enquires, please do not hesitate to get in touch.